What is inheritance tax?

 For more information on leaving gifts to charity see our website.

 You can make an IHT-free gift to any UK political party as long as at the last general election it had either at least two MPs in the House of Commons, or one MP and received at least 150,000 votes.

 You do not need to pay any IHT on gifts you make that are exempt.

 Most other non-exempt lifetime gifts you make, apart from gifts to certain kinds of trust, will be what we call potentially exempt transfers (PETs).

 This type of gift will become completely free from IHT if you live for seven years, after the date you made it.
-If you die within seven years the gift becomes chargeable to IHT, but you will only pay any tax if the value of your taxable estate on death together with the value of PETs made within the last seven years, exceeds the nil rate band at date of death.
+If you die within seven years, the gift may become chargeable to IHT.
+However, you will only pay any tax if the value of your taxable estate on death, together with the value of PETs made within the last seven years, exceeds the nil rate band at date of death.

 How do I work out the IHT due on a lifetime gift, if I die within seven years?

 For IHT there is a tax threshold, known as the nil rate band, and below this limit you pay no tax as the rate is set at 0%.
 For 2019/20 the basic threshold is £325,000.
 The rate is then usually 40% on anything above this amount.

 If you die within seven years of having made a gift, but your total gifts to date (within the seven-year period) are less than £325,000, there will be no IHT to pay on the gift.
 This is because although the gift is taxable, the rate of tax is only 0%.
 However, the gifts use up some of the nil rate band that could have otherwise been set against the value of your estate on death, so the gifts could, overall, affect the amount of IHT you pay.